My May reading recap: reflections on the month and short reviews of the novels I read this month.

 Sátántangó is a bleak and darkly comedic portrayal of how isolation can lead to profound alienation, desperation, and susceptibility to manipulation.

-Saving the Fire by Itamar Vieira Junior: A Review
+Saving the Fire by Itamar Vieira Junior: Book Review

 Trauma runs deep in the waters of the Paraguaçu river and the Silva family.